-A Woman, 92, Shoots Dead Son To Avoid Being Sent To A Care Home In Arizona
+A Woman, 92, Allegedly Shoots Son Dead To Avoid Being Sent To A Care Home In Arizona

 Blessing also complained about the way her son treated her, according to her son’s girlfriend who was present in the room where the shooting took place.

-According to the police account of the shooting published by Newsweek, Blessing armed herself with two pistols and hide them in her robe before she confronted her son.
+According to the police account of the shooting published by Newsweek, Blessing armed herself with two pistols and hid them in her robe before she confronted her son.

 During a confrontation at her son’s bedroom, Blessing pulled out a pistol and fired multiple rounds at her son, striking his neck and jaw.